 Basically, you are done at this point and could continue with writing the plugin code.

-geanyplugin.h includes all of the Geany API and also the necessary GTK header files, so there is no need to include gtk/gtk.h yourself.
+As mentioned above, start with the very fundamental header that gets you all goodies of Geany's plugin API. geanyplugin.h includes all of the Geany API and also the necessary GTK header files so there is no need to include gtk/gtk.h yourself.
+In fact it includes a utility header that helps supporting GTK+2 and GTK+3 in the same source.

 If you think this plugin seems not to implement any functionality right now and only wastes some memory, you are right.
 But it should compile and load/unload in Geany nicely.
 Now you have the very basic layout of a new plugin.
 Great, isn't it?

-If you would rather write the plugin in C++, you can do that by marking the plugin functions that it implements as
+If you would rather write the plugin in C++, you can do that by marking geany_load_module() as

 First make plugin.o: